Laser Hair Removal Safety: Complete Guide to Safe and Effective Treatment

 Type VIDark brown or black skin

-This classification system helps determine appropriate laser wavelengths and energy levels.
+This classification helps determine appropriate laser settings and treatment approaches.

 Frequently Asked Questions About Laser Hair Removal Safety